 Whether you live in Minneapolis or Missoula, travelers often make one massive mistake that costs them hundreds of dollars when planning a trip.
-They follow this script: Set the dates, pick a spot, then book a flight.
+They follow this script: Set the dates, pick a spot, book a hotel or rental car, then book a flight.

-Here’s an example of how much it can pay off.
-Let’s say you’re planning a trip to Paris next summer and decide to leave June 13, returning June 22.
-The cheapest flights may cost you $850 – fairly normal for a summer trip to Europe.
+Here's an example of how much it can pay off.
+Let's say you're planning a trip to Iceland this summer and decide to leave Saturday, July 23 to Monday, Aug.
+1. The best deal you can find on Delta nonstops is $889 – and honestly, that's not all that bad for a summer trip to Europe right now.

-But if you leave just one day earlier, and you can book the exact same Icelandair flights for only $501 – a savings of $350.
-Add that up for a family of four, and you saved $1,400 on airfare to extend your vacation.
+But if you leave just one day later and come back a day later, too, you can book the exact same Delta nonstop flights for only $494 – a savings of $395.
+Add that up for a family of four, and you saved almost $1,600 on airfare.